cs160-berkeley/prog-02-represent-mmzhai/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Any other support
+* CS160 staff for Skeleton Code
+* Android Development API for code snippits and information
+* Google and StackOverflow